The Must-Dos in the Lomaiviti Group, inc. Ovalau, Levuka and Beyond!

 9. Play Golf or Tennis at a Private Island Resort

-Even on a secluded island in the South Pacific, you can find modern joys in life like golf courses only accessible at low tide and tennis courts… At the Toberua Island Resort, the 9-hole golf course offers fun challenges including a hole which is only playable at low tide.
+Even on a secluded island in the South Pacific, you can find modern joys in life like golf courses only accessible at low tide and tennis courts… At the Toberua Island Resort, the 9-hole golf course offers fun challenges including a hole that is only playable at low tide.
 The golf course on Wakaya Island is also a 9-hole course meandering through a colonial coconut plantation.
 In addition, Wakaya Club & Spa also has a fully lite tennis court for guests to take advantage of.

 10. Visit Naigani Island